AlynMing/Flashcards-12/Flashcard/READme.md

 ## Lab 2

 ### App Description
 The user can edit their flashcard question, answer, and multiple choice answers with the pencil button in the flashcard bottom left corner.
-They can open the creation/edit screen by pressing on the + button on the bottom of the screen.
+They can open the creation/edit screen by pressing on the + button on the bottom of the screen as well.

 ### App Walk-though